 If you haven't done so yet, spend a little time moving around the kitchen space.
 Imagine yourself doing your usual chores.
 Where would you normally reach for cleaning supplies, pantry basics, pots, pans, or knives?
 By walking through a few ordinary kitchen projects, you'll get a better idea of what items should go where.

 If you've carefully labeled the box to reflect its contents, then you should have a pretty good idea of what is contained in each box.
 If you're unsure, sort through each one, unwrap larger items and take stock of what you have to sort and organize.
-It's important to do this first to ensure that when you place an item in a cupboard or in a drawer that you won't have to move it again.
+It's important to do this first to ensure that when you place an item in a cupboard or in a drawer, you won't have to move it again.

 Pots and pans should be stored close to the stove, along with their lids.
-You can also use the drawer below the stove for larger items that you may not use everyday, such as baking sheets, roasting pans, or casserole dishes.
+You can also use the drawer below the stove for larger items that you may not use every day, such as baking sheets, roasting pans, or casserole dishes.

 Keep toxic substances in hard-to-reach areas.
-If you have young children, keep all cleaning supplies in cupboards that are high up, out of their reach.
+If you have young children, keep all cleaning supplies in cupboards that are high up, and out of their reach.
 Otherwise, soaps, detergents, and cleaning agents can be kept below the sink.
 If you have young children, you may want to be sure that certain items—such as plastic cups and plates—are easily accessible while more fragile items are hard to reach.

 Organize Rarely-Used Items